MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 | Dynamic groups | Groups based on rules that you create to assign students or devices to groups. | Automates the membership maintenance of those groups | Can take between several minutes to 24 hours to update |
 | Filters | Allows you to further narrow the assignment scope of a policy or app when targeting a group. | Intune quickly evaluates filters on each check-in | Needs to be applied to virtual, assigned or dynamic groups |

-Organizations typically used a combination of these grouping types in their envrironments.
+Organizations typically use a combination of these grouping types in their envrironments.

 > [!NOTE]
 > Filters are not accessible in the Intune for Education admin console but can be accessed in the Intune admin console.